HemingwayLee/javascript-cheatsheet/with_browser/cors/README.md

-# SetInterval
-* after refreshing the page, the setinterval does not work
+# walkaround for CORS in frontend
+* use `iframe` and `form submit`
+  * it worked with old browser, not working any more